 Discussion:

+(The commenter intended to write “Retry subfield” in the proposed change.)

 Adrian opines that some of these references are informal, some formal, and that the formal references should be changed to "Retry subfield", except where its location as a bit is significant (in AAD construction).

 However, it is not clear to me how one distinguishes a formal instance from an informal one.